Poems on Various Subjects, Religious and Moral: Modern-day criticism

 20th-century poetry critic James Johnson notes that, while Wheatley was not a "great" American poet, she was no doubt an "important one".
 In addition, Johnson notes that her poetry was simply the poetry of the time, that is, the 18th century, and that she was very much influenced by Alexander Pope.
 Johnson concludes by stating that "her work must not be judged by the work and standards of a later day, but by the work and standards of her own day and her own contemporaries.
 By this method of criticism she stands out as one of the important characters in the making of American literature, without any allowances for her sex or her antecedents".

 It is also argued that Wheatley's position as a slave did not afford her the freedom to truly speak her mind in her poetry.
 Scholars have recently uncovered poems, letters and facts about Wheatley and her association with 18th-century black abolitionists, and "charted her notable use of classicism and have explicated the sociological intent of her biblical allusions.
 All this research and interpretation has proven Wheatley's disdain for the institution of slavery and her use of art to undermine its practice".

 "On Being Brought from Africa to America"

 In addition to Wheatley's poem "To His Excellency General Washington", "On Being Brought from Africa to America" is among her most often anthologized works.
 This poem can be said to be among the most controversial poems in African-American literature, as it overlooks the brutality of the slave trade, the horrors of the middle passage and the oppressive life of slavery.
-But it was written when Wheatley was but 16 years old, and it cannot be assumed that she was free to express her ideas and feelings given her situation and status as a slave.